jdcapa/jdcapa.github.io/_posts/2016-04-11-my-python-setup.markdown

 Here, the `numpy`, `scipy` and `matplotlib` libraries are what separates python from the rest.
-Where the two former packages linear algebra (heavy mathematical operations) can be  accelerated to a `C`-like level, while keeping the beauty of the python code.
+Where the two former packages linear algebra (heavy mathematical operations) can be  accelerated to a C-like level, while keeping the beauty of the python code.
 The latter takes care of visualisation and beats most other (even commercial) packages when it comes to customisability.